MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-add-on-licensing/virtual-user.md

 2. Go to **Billing** > **Purchase services** > **Add-on subscriptions**
 3. Scroll to the end - you will see a "Phone System - Virtual User" license.
 Select **Buy now**.

 Keep in mind you still need to **Buy** the license even though it has a cost of zero.
-If you don't see the license, it may not be available to your tenant yet.

 ## Change an existing resource account to use a Virtual User license